 Email is a much abused and misunderstood tool when it comes to querying.
-Yet sending query emails is your first line of attack and is a great way of getting your screenplay solicited.
+Yet sending query emails is your first line of attack and is a great way of getting your writing solicited.

 Sadly, most query emails however are badly worded, weird and/or generally needy.
 This makes it very easy for agents, producers and their assistants to delete or send that “no unsolicited material” link back to writers.
 Supersadface.

 But as we know, it’s perfectly possible to get your screenplay solicited, EVEN IF that company’s official line is “no unsolicited material”!
 So how do we do that??

 Here are the steps for querying via email, plus a model email for you …

 1) Always send it to someone specific

 First off: NAME of person (never send to “info” etc. Find out WHO the assistant is.
 Make enquiries or even better, call the company up you want to query on the telephone and ASK!)